yovitsa/2420_assignment_1/README2.md

 7. If everything went well you should have result similar to the image below.
 8. If you are facing any issues, you may start the process all over again starting form the first step, that should fix the problem.

-*Please note that before contiuing to the nexe Step 4, you have to ensure that you finish the previous steps in this guide*
+*Please note that before contiuing to the next steps of this guide, you have to ensure that you finish the previous steps in this guide*
 #
-**Step 4: Create a Project in your Digital Ocean account**
+#### Create a Project in your Digital Ocean account**
 #
  1. Click **New Project** in the menu located on the left side of your screen.
  2. Provide **Name** to your project
  3. Select a **Purpose** of your project
  4. Click **Create Project**

-*Your Project should apper in the top left side menu, uner the dropdown menu __PROJECTS__*
+*Your Project should apper in the top left side menu, under the dropdown menu __PROJECTS__*
 #
+#### Create a cloud-init configuration file
 #
 *Before we create a cloud-init file, we should learn more about cloud-init*
 #